ValdryanIvandito/cardano-basic-transaction-guide/metadata-eng.md

 **_Note: TxHash and TxIx are restricted between '#'_**

-## Step-4 Initiate the Output: Recipient Address and Amount to Send
+## Step-4 Initiate the Output: Recipient Address and Amount ADA to Send

 ```bash
 recipientAddress="COPY THE RECIPIENT ADDRESS HERE"